-Victorian Summer: The Historic Houses of Belle Haven Park, Greenwhich, Connecticut focuses on that great flowering of Belle Haven, from 1884 to 1929.
+Victorian Summer: The Historic Houses of Belle Haven Park, Greenwich, Connecticut focuses on that great flowering of Belle Haven, from 1884 to 1929.
 The 45-year span began with Robert Law Olmsted’s storied firm laying out Belle Haven’s graceful, lamp-lit streets, and continued with the Gilded Age’s most renowned architects designing masterpieces, in styles ranging from the whimsical Queen Anne to the ponderous Richardsonian Romanesque, for the illustrious movers and shakers of the day – men who raised up the Manhattan skyline, co-founded U.S. Steel, formed Nabisco, ran Standard Oil’s domestic business, and mined gold, silver, and iron ore to supply an exploding railroad industry.

 Victorian Summer features estate biographies – each telling the story of a house, an architect, and a predominant owner.
-Some of these houses are sadly gone or unrecognizably changed—though preserved here in photographs—but many shine on as brightly as ever.
-Together the biographies weave a portrait of the Gilded Age and its aftermath, with an emphasis on the architecture, but touching on such events as the Civil War, the industrial boom, and the sinking of the Titanic.
+Some of these houses are sadly gone or unrecognizably changed — though preserved here in photographs — but many shine on as brightly as ever.
+Together, the biographies weave a portrait of the Gilded Age and its aftermath with an emphasis on the architecture, but touching on such events as the Civil War, the industrial boom, and the sinking of the Titanic.